As The Wealthy Get Wealthier, So May Wal-Mart's Investors

 Returns on Management

-As does Warren Buffett, we place a premium on the return on invested capital (NASDAQ:ROIC) or how well a company is allocating its financial resources to generate returns for the business.
+As does Warren Buffett, we place a premium on the return on invested capital (ROIC) or how well a company is allocating its financial resources to generate returns for the business.
 We target companies producing 12% or higher in ROIC.
 Wal-Mart’s ROIC at the time of this writing was a qualifying 17.61%.

-To be sure, the return on capital is only as good as the company's weighted average cost of capital (OTC:WACC).
+To be sure, the return on capital is only as good as the company's weighted average cost of capital (WACC).
 When a business's cost of capital increases, it typically translates to an inverse decrease in valuation and an increase in risk.
 At 2.62% WACC, as of this writing, Wal-Mart is generating returns on invested capital that is more than six times the company's average cost of that capital.

 Any stock buyback manipulation notwithstanding, the return on equity (ROE) — or how well the company generates net income as a percentage of total equity in the stock — provides another excellent measure of management effectiveness.
 Since we seek a minimum of 15%, we view Wal-Mart’s most recent ROE of 17.86% as the net positive to its buybacks.